serendatapy/serendatapy-chat-client-exercise/README.md

 ## Extra credits

 - Add unit tests in the `/test` folder.
 First you’ll need to install [Jasmine](https://jasmine.github.io/) and save it as a [dev-dependency](https://docs.npmjs.com/cli/install) in your project (read the docs and see how it works).
 In the same way, to test your DOM you can use [jsdom](https://github.com/tmpvar/jsdom).
+- Display the timestamp of each message in a user-friendly way, using the “relative time” feature of [Moment.js](https://momentjs.com/).
 - Improve the look and feel of your UI, go fancy, make it sexy!